Visit our San Francisco Showroom

 What are the disadvantages of lab grown diamonds?

-Can a Jeweler tell if a diamond is lab grown?
+Can a jeweler tell if a diamond is lab grown?

 Are lab diamonds worth anything?

 Lab diamonds cost about 80% less than natural diamonds as of 2024, and their value has dropped significantly since their introduction.
+While they offer great upfront savings, they generally don’t retain value over time.

-why do people not buy lab diamonds?
+Why do some people avoid lab diamonds?

 Do lab diamonds get cloudy?